 You will see Djupivogur town located in a deep fjord with trading history dating back to the 16th century and the Lagarfljot area, filled with magnificent natural backdrops and rich folklore.

-During summertime (April-October) you will also visit Studlagil Canyon – one of Iceland’s newest findings and best-kept secrets.
+You will also visit Studlagil Canyon – one of Iceland’s newest findings and best-kept secrets.
 Turquoise waters of the Jokulsa river run through the canyon, considered by geologists as the biggest collection of basalt columns in the country.

 This day ends in Egillstadir, the capital of Eastern territories.
 There you can rest in the hotel, or add something unique to that day.
 You could visit the Vök geothermal pools set on the beautiful Lake Urriðavatn.
 Hot springs scattered deep underneath the lake heat these exquisitely designed man-made formations allowing its guests to take full advantage of the geothermal waters and their natural healing properties from deep within Iceland’s grounds.